Moving in

 Announcement

-Welcome weekend for hall arrivals is on 16 and 17 September 2023.
-Please note some contracts may begin earlier - please contact the Accommodation Bureau if you are unsure.
-For partnership and direct-let halls, please check your contract or with your accommodation provider.
+Welcome weekend for hall arrivals is on 14 and 15 September 2024.
+For partnership and direct-let halls, please check your contract or with your accommodation provider for start dates and arrival information.

 Collecting your keys